-Thematic Mapping Term Project and Map Portfolio
+Thematic Mapping Term Project

 One major thematic mapping term projects will be assigned during this term.
 Guidelines and due dates will be announced at the time they are assigned via Canvas.
 These dates and times will be adhered to rigidly!!
 No late submission.
 You must submit your data and mxd as one zip file for the part III of the term project.
-The project is due on 11/29/20 - Sunday 5:00 PM (NO exceptions).
+The project is due on 11/29/20 5:00 PM (NO exception).
 You have to be able to synthesize, integrate and apply pertinent lab exercises, readings and lectures to be able to successfully complete the Term Project.
-Term Project is not another exercise and hence we will provide limited instructions and you are required to fill in the gaps and connect dots to produce results for the tasks assigned for the term project.
-Your will submit your map portfolio along with the report.
+Term Projects are not another exercise and hence we will provide limited instructions and you are required to fill in the gaps and connect dots to produce results for the tasks assigned for the term project.
 Approved/authorized materials you can consults to complete your tearm project are: reading assignment, lab exercises and received lectures provide by me via Canvas.
 Use of any other items/materials will be considered unauthorized materials under applicable policy for academic dishonesty.